 - Web application: Software runs through a Web browser (Internet Explorer, Safari, Google Chrome) and relies on Internet connectivity to accomplish its task.
 If you ever accessed Gmail through a browser and sent a file, you were using a “web app” for Gmail.

 - Hybrid application: Software runs on a device’s internal software but utilizes Web connectivity to accomplish certain tasks, such as syncing contacts across devices.
-One of the more popular hybrid applications in use today is the LinkedIn mobile application.
+One of the more popular hybrid applications in use today is the LinkedIn mobile application, which is a great example of hybrid app development

 Ok, that seems simple enough, so what’s the big deal?